This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 Most lotions are not ideal for sphynx cats because they have sensitive skin.
 An ideal moisturizer that’s natural and effective is Coconut oil.

-Wipes are essential as it helps remove dirt from hard to reach areas without the need of a bath.
+Wipes are essential as it helps remove dirt from hard-to-reach areas without the need for a bath.
 The Burt’s Bees Cats Natural Wipes work well with cleansing.
 Get it now from Amazon.

 Clothing also helps keep them clean since their bodies secrete natural oils that attract dirt.
 Check out the cool designs of kitty clothes on Amazon.